 Three days of rail strikes are planned for later this month.
-Rows over job cuts, pay freezes and pensions have led to members of the RMT trade union voting to take part in three days of industrial action.
-This travel disruption follows on from the flight cancellations that blighted many holiday makers over the recent half-term and Jubilee weekend.
+Rows over job cuts, pay freezes and pensions are the reasons why rail workers are striking (opens in new tab), and this travel disruption follows on from the flight cancellations that blighted many holiday makers over the recent half-term and Jubilee weekend.

 The strikes coincide with big events which people would likely rely on rail travel in order to attend, such as the Glastonbury festival and an England cricket match, as well as disrupting the usual commuting plans of many.